Negotiations leading to the Iran nuclear deal: Islamic Republic of Iran

+Iran's detention of foreign and dual nationals during negotiations

+During the negotiations, Iran escalated its practice of detaining Western citizens and dual nationals on unsubstantiated and vague charges like "collusion against national security" or "espionage", a strategy widely characterized as hostage diplomacy.
+This involved imprisoning people to use them as bargaining chips for diplomatic and financial leverage.
+The number of people Iran arrested spiked around 2014, with at least 30 detained in four years.
+Analysts say that some people were deliberately taken by hard-line elements who wanted to sabotage the deal's potential to generate warmer relations.

 P5+1

 United States

-In its Nuclear Posture Review in April 2010 the United States has stated that in Asia and the Middle East – where there were no military alliances analogous to NATO – it had mainly extended deterrence through bilateral alliances and security relationships and through its forward military presence and security guarantees.
+In its Nuclear Posture Review in April 2010 the United States has stated that in Asia and the Middle East—where there were no military alliances analogous to NATO—it had mainly extended deterrence through bilateral alliances and security relationships and through its forward military presence and security guarantees.
 According to the Review Report: "The Administration is pursuing strategic dialogues with its allies and partners in East Asia and the Middle East to determine how best to cooperatively strengthen regional security architectures to enhance peace and security, and reassure them that U.S. extended deterrence is credible and effective."
-Since 2010 the U.S. position has been less clear and it seems "to be deliberately lowering its profile - either because it might interference with negotiations by the 5+1 or because it has less support within the Obama Administration."
+Since 2010 the U.S. position has been less clear and it seems "to be deliberately lowering its profile—either because it might interference with negotiations by the 5+1 or because it has less support within the Obama Administration."

 Two weeks after the Geneva interim deal was achieved, President Barack Obama disclosed in an interview that while taking office, he decided to "reach out to Iran" and open up a diplomatic channel.
 He emphasized: "the best way for us to prevent Iran from getting a nuclear weapons is for a comprehensive, verifiable, diplomatic resolution, without taking any other options off the table if we fail to achieve that."
 The President also expressed strong belief that an end state can be envisioned, where Iran will not have breakout capacity.
 President Obama, however, added: "If you asked me what is the likelihood that we're able to arrive at the end state that I was just describing earlier, I wouldn't say that it's more than 50/50."